hidro-iri/Borinot/hardware/3_main_body_assembly.md

 ## How to cut carbon fiber tubes
 1. Put on working gloves, a face mask and protective glasses.
-2. Use a bench wise to fix the carbon tube.
+2. Use a bench vise to fix the carbon tube.
-3. Cut it with the dremel.
+3. Cut it with a Dremel.

 ---

 ## Assembly

-### Prerequisite: Component Preparations
+### Prerequisite: Components Preparation

 Before starting the assembly of the upper body, ensure that the power module (`#UB13`) has been modified following the [Power Module Modification Guide](power_module.md).